MicrosoftDocs/azure-dev-docs/articles/jenkins/overview.md

  Plug-ins are available to deploy to the following services and environments:

 - [Azure App Service on Linux](/azure/app-service/containers/app-service-linux-intro).
-See the [tutorial](deploy-from-github-to-azure-app-service.md) to get started.
-- [Azure App Service](/azure/app-service/overview).
-See the [how-to](deploy-to-azure-app-service-using-plugin.md) to get started.
+See the [tutorial](deploy-to-azure-app-service-using-azure-cli.md) to get started.